ubahatt/Data-Aggregator/README.txt

 README
 This file contains instructions on how to operate the current version of the NPI Data Pipeline Tool.

+TO RUN
+1. Download repository and open it in VS.
+2. Click Start Button to run Tool.

 PREREQUISITES
 1. In order to preserve integrity of original data, create a holding cell for original files you wish to combine
 2. After storing original data in a holding cell (seperate folder), create a new folder and copy the data to it